United Services Portsmouth RFC: History

 In the professional era, the club no longer features as a first-class side.
-The early twenty-first century saw the club fielding three squads, The Bulldogs, Buccaneers & Crusaders.
-In order to shore up numbers the club is also open to civilians to join.
-This results in a club that boasts a combination of players from the Royal Navy, Army, Air Force, local Civilians and the Students from Portsmouth University.
+The early twenty-first century saw the club fielding three squads, The Bulldogs, Buccaneers and Crusaders.
+In order to shore up numbers the club is open to civilians.
+This results in a club that boasts a combination of players from the Royal Navy, Army, Air Force, local Civilians and Students from Portsmouth University.

-The first squad, the United Service Portsmouth Bulldogs, compete in London 3 South West and play at the Burnaby Road ground.
-In the season 2014/15 the club won the Hampshire 1 League with an unprecedented 18 wins out of 18 and gained 18 try bonus points.
+The first squad compete at Level 8 and still play at the Burnaby Road United Services Recreation Ground.
+In the season 2014–15 the club won the Hampshire 1 League with an unprecedented 18 wins out of 18 and gained 18 try bonus points.
 The club is still backed by the Royal Navy Rugby Union.